cnexans/behavior-rules-engine/readme.md

 Evaluates to true if the given variable is in a list.
 This is usually used for whitelists.

 > Rule myWhitelist: user_id in [123,456]

+##### Not in

+Usually used to create blacklists.

+> Rule myBlacklistRule: user_id not in [123,456]

+This rule will evaluate to true if user_id is not 123 or 456, so that the blacklist in this case will include those values.

 ##### Ends with